 The lesson?
 Time is infinite, heartbeats are not.
 Our lives are measured by how many times our heart beats, not the ticking of a clock.
 Therefore, direct your life around your heartbeats.
 Dance to the rhythm of them.
 Celebrate them.

 Each morning, ask yourself: Out of the roughly 100,800 heartbeats that will expire today, how many will I give to my children?
 How many will I give to my spouse?
-How many will I give to a job that doesn’t align with my purpose?
-How many will I give to television?
-How many will I give to worry?
+How much will I give to a job that doesn’t align with my purpose?
+How much will I give to television?
+How much will I give to worry?
 How many will I let slip through my fingers with idle time?
 How many heartbeats will I give to myself?

 “Calendars are for careful people, not passionate ones …”